Project-Sloth/ps-mdt/README.md

 ![image](https://i.imgur.com/6maboG3.png)
 ![image](https://i.imgur.com/DkhQxDq.png)

-**[OPTIONAL] Traffic Stop Alert with Radialmenu**

-* Sends a Traffic Stop Alert to every Cop
+### Traffic Stop Radialmenu Alert

-* Automatically grabs Vehicle Name and Plate from front Plate Reader.
+* When initiating a traffic stop allows you to notify your fellow officers of your location and provide details about the current location and stopped vehicle through the radial menu.

-1. Add the following
+1. Add the following code right above `function READER:Main()` on `cl_plate_reader.lua`

 ```
 local Vehicle = nil
 local function GetFrontPlate()